MHenderson1988/aixm_geo/README.md

+Project status - Current work in progress at Alpha stage.

 # AIXMGeo

 AIXMGeo is an AIXM wrapper for [KMLPlus](https://github.com/MHenderson1988/kmlplus) which supports the creation of a curved and 'floating' objects in KML.